plot_relationship.py

 sdf = df[df.seasonality == season]

-for ages in ages_list:
+for a, ages in enumerate(ages_dict.values()):

 adf = sdf[sdf['ageGroup'].isin(ages)]

-for mi, model in enumerate(unique_groups):
+for mi, grp in enumerate(unique_groups):

-color_key = color_selector(mi, model)
+color_key = color_selector(mi, grp)

 ax = fig.add_subplot(ny, nx, f)